fortyoneplustwo/notestamp/README.md

 // Rest of the component logic goes here...
 }
 ```
+- `props`: An object containing metadata about your component.

+    **Fields**
+        - `label`: The text that appears in the title bar when starting a new project with your media component.
+        - `type`: A unique identifier for your media component.
+        - `title`: If opening an existing project, then this value is the title of the project.
+If opening a new project, this value is an empty string.
+        - `mimetype`: The MIME type of the media e.g. `application/pdf` or `audio/wav`.
+This value is an empty string for new projects.
+        - `src`: If opening an existing project, this value is the endpoint which must be called to stream or download the project's media.
+This value is an empty string for new projects.

 - `getState(dateStampRequested: Date)`: Called by the application when the user wants to insert a stamp.
 It should return the media state that you would like to store inside the stamp e.g. `currentTime` of youtube video.

   **Parameters**
   The function takes an optional parameter of type `Date` which represents the date when the stamp insertion was requested i.e. when the user pressed `<Enter>`.

   **Return value**
   The return value must be an object with keys `{ label: String or Null, value: Any or Null }`.
   - `value` is the state of the media when `getState` was called e.g. current time (in seconds) of the video media.
   - `label` is the string representation of `value` that will be displayed inside the stamp e.g. current time (in seconds) converted to a string in `hh:mm` format.